- Listing Type: Private Schools

 - Special Needs Served: Learning Differences

-College prep academics for students grades K-12 emphasizing global citizenship, through comp. ski/ride, + outdoor adventure.
+College prep academics for students grades K-12 emphasizing global citizenship, through competitive ski/ride, + outdoor adventure.

 Experiential Program: Our intensive outdoor and Global Immersion Studies programs promote self-reliance, grit, cooperation, sustainability and collaboration.
 As students learn to push their physical and mental limits, they gain confidence, which translates to the classroom.